etlbox/etlbox.website/doks_v1.6/content/docs/db-connectors/relational-databases.md

-### Working with Sql statements
+### Working with SQL statements

-For the `DbSource`, you can also specify some Sql code to retrieve your data:
+For the `DbSource`, you can also specify some SQL code to retrieve your data:

 ```C#
 DbSource<MyRow> source = new DbSource<MyRow>() {